EbruBaglan/iCubAnkara01_resurrection/README.md

   |:--:|
   | *S/D Function at page 63* |

+- Decided to change `Remote shutdown circuit logic` because it is remotely set to S/D ON as I understand.

 ## Day4 (10.30.23):
 - IIT replied my email.
 It is as follows.